Loic74650/PoolMaster/README.md

 - MAC and IP address of the Ethernet shield<br />
 - MQTT broker IP address and login credentials<br />
 - possibly the topic names on the MQTT broker to subscribe and publish to<br />
-- the Kp,Ki,Kd parameters for both PID loops in case your peristaltic pumps have a different throughput than 2Liters/hour.
-For instance, if twice more, divide the parameters by 2.
+- the Kp,Ki,Kd parameters for both PID loops in case your peristaltic pumps have a different throughput than 1.5Liters/hour for the pH pump and 3.0Liters/hour for the Chlorine pump.
+Also the default Kp values were adjusted for a 50m3 pool volume.
+You might have to adjust the Kp values in case of a different pool volume and/or peristaltic pumps throughput (start by adjusting it proportionally).
 In any case these parameters are likely to require adjustments for every pool<br /></p>

 </p>